 Research consistently shows that THC reduces your eye movement activity during the REM sleep stages, as well as reducing the duration of REM sleep.
 In a study where THC was ingested in high doses for 20 days, once the drug was eliminated from the body (at the end of the 20 days), there were significant REM rebound effects including a higher density of eye movements during REM sleep as well as longer duration of REM sleep.

-Combining Melatonin and CBD Oil to help your sleep
+Combining Melatonin and CBD Oil as a sleep aid

-With the positive effects of CBD in resolving sleeplessness, as well as the other wellness-supporting benefits that the cannabinoid offers, it’s no surprise that CBD continues to grow in popularity.
-Even when compared with cannabis, which has been used for many years to promote sleep quality, the numerous benefits and high levels of safety for all users without the attendant issues (such as compromised REM cycles), make it an excellent choice.
+With the positive effects of CBD oil in resolving sleeplessness, as well as the other wellness-supporting benefits that the cannabinoid offers, it’s no surprise that CBD oil continues to grow in popularity.
+Even when compared with cannabis, which has been used for many years to promote sleep quality, the numerous benefits and high levels of safety and side effects for all users without the attendant issues (such as compromised REM cycles), make it an excellent choice.

 Melatonin itself produces a feeling of tiredness.
 This is because sunlight inhibits its production in the pineal gland to keep us awake – when darkness falls, more melatonin is produced, and your body knows it is time to go to sleep.
 Melatonin hasn’t been proved to increase the length of sleep, but it does help you get to sleep quicker.

-CBD Oil and Melatonin both work in different ways, combining these two active ingredients is something many brands are keen to investigate.
+CBD Oil and Melatonin both work in different ways, combining these two active ingredients is something many brands are keen to investigate to create a powerful sleep aid.
 With Melatonin to help you fall asleep quicker and CBD oil to improve the length and quality of your sleep, this combination could be the magic key to a better night’s sleep overall.

 Is Melatonin illegal to buy in the UK?

-Melatonin is a naturally occurring hormone in your body, often referred to as the ‘sleep hormone’ because of its importance for regulating sleep patterns.
-Manufactured melatonin is available for the relief of short-term sleep problems, helping you fall asleep quicker and wake up less frequently during the night.
+Melatonin is a naturally occurring hormone in your body, often referred to as the ‘sleep hormone’ because of its importance for helping address complex sleep-related behaviours.
+Manufactured melatonin is available for the relief of short-term sleep problems, helping you get to sleep quicker and wake up less frequently during the night.

 In the UK, melatonin is a prescription medication, so while it is not illegal, it is classed as a medicine.
 Prescription melatonin is generally only available for people over the age of 55 who have insomnia, although it can also help children with sleep problems and prevents headaches in adults.
 It comes as a slow-release tablet or a liquid.